Back to School: Recipes for Focus and Fun!

 - 1/2 C shredded cheese (or dairy-free cheese alternative of choice)

-- Encourage your children to use the prepared vegetables to create faces on top of their pizzas.
+- Encourage your children to use prepared vegetables to create faces atop pizzas.

-- Once their faces are complete, place on a baking sheet and bake in the oven for 5-8 minutes, or until the cheese is melted.
+- Once faces are complete, place on baking sheet and bake in oven 5-8 minutes, or until cheese is melted.

 Pizza Face Topping Ideas

-- Hair: shredded carrots, shredded spinach or kale leaves, herbs, broccoli florets
+- Hair: shredded carrots, shredded spinach or kale leaves, herbs, or broccoli florets

-- Mouth: shredded carrots, bell pepper strips, thin avocado slice, sliced beets, green beans
+- Mouth: shredded carrots, bell pepper strips, thin avocado slice, sliced beets, or green beans

 Pumpkin Power Balls

-Back-to-school season and fall pumpkins are the perfect pairing!
+Back-to-school season and fall pumpkins are the perfect pair!
 Children can easily prepare this lunch-box-friendly recipe themselves (with guidance).

 - 1 1/2 C rolled oats